Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

-Another case more relevant to real systems is when the system encounters a MMR after being captured into an ivection resonance.
+Another example is when the system encounters a relatively strong MMR after being captured into an ivection resonance.
+This is relevant for real systems where one or both planets migrate and their semi-major axis ratio changes.
 For instance, consider a system with the same parameters as that shown in Figure \ref{capture_outcome_1}, except that the binary has fixed orbit at 215 AU and the outer planet migrates inward with a timescale of 80 Myr.
 The system encounters a 1:3 MMR after being captured into an ivection resonance.
-As the system approaches the 1:3 MMR, the eccentricities of both planets are excited.
-Eventually, the inner planet becomes unstable and is ejected soon after the system exits the ivection resonance.
-This is the typical outcome of encountering a resonance stronger than the ivection resonance.
-If the inclination is sufficiently large when the system reaches the second resonance, the smaller one of the two planets may be ejected.
+As the system approaches 1:3 MMR, the eccentricities of both planets are excited.\footnote{This happens before the system actually reaches 1:3 MMR, because MMR is a much stronger resonance and its perturbation already becomes significant compared to that of ivection resonance when the resonant angle for MMR is still circulating.
+As a side note, the outer planet, which is much more massive than the inner planet, attains larger eccentricity than the inner planet; the reason of that is still unclear.} Eventually, the system is forced out of the ivection resonance, and the inner planet becomes unstable and is ejected soon after that.
+This is the typical outcome of encountering a resonance stronger than the ivection resonance: The ivection resonance will be disrupted, and if the inclination is sufficiently large when the system reaches the second resonance, the smaller one of the two planets may be ejected.

+It is worth noting that the relative strength of the encountered resonance can depend on the inclination at which the encounter happens.
+For instance, for the inclination mode of a second-order MMR, the resonant forcing in inclination is $\propto I$, making it stronger than ivection resonance if encountered at sufficiently large $I$ but weaker if encountered at very small $I$.